da4nyy/INFO-F514-Post-Quantum-Cryptography/implementation/README.md

 ## Running

-Firstly, you need to build the project :
+First, you need to build the project :
 ```
 cargo build
 ```